toeb/cmakepp/cmake/template/README.md

-`cmakepp`'s  templates allow you to generate content by mixing text with cmake code and executing it.
+`cmakepp`'s  templates allow you to generate content by mixing text with `CMake` code and executing it.
 There are many content generators out there for a host of different languages but none for `CMake`.
 I needed this functionality to generate the documentation for `cmakepp`.
 This tool is very simple but very mighty and can easily be used for generating source code files as the template syntax is compatible - as in 'does not interfere' - with `c++`, `cmake script`, `etc`. it is based around using `<%` and `%>` to indicate `CMake` script sections inside of a text file.

 ### Function List